-Here’s a painting of some scarlet berries, cheering up a late winter scene.
+Here’s a painting of some winter berries, cheering up a late winter scene.

-I have grown tired of winter and the wet mud of late January in England, so my eye was drawn to these berries.
-They are a species of cotoneaster (Cotoneaster franchetii I think)and their brash scarlet is a welcome relief to the dank cold.
+I had grown tired of winter, and the wet mud of late January in England, so these berries drew my eye.
+They are a species of cotoneaster (Cotoneaster franchetii I think) and their brash scarlet was a welcome relief in the grey misery.
 The berries have started to split open and they carry water droplets on them from a recent shower.
 Sometimes the effect of the droplets is to make the berries look peculiarly swollen, as if with some disease.
 At other times they glitter with reflected light.

 Cotoneaster is widely planted now as an ornamental shrub, or as hedging.
 The genus comes mostly from Asia and has adapted particularly well in some areas of Europe and New Zealand.
 The term ‘invasive’ is one that I regard with great distaste.
 There should not be any need to explain why.
 There is one native cotoneaster in Wales, the appropriately named Cotoneaster cambricus – called in Welsh Creigafal y Gogarth “rock apple of Gogarth”.